 The Council shall hold regular meetings every Tuesday of each month.
-Meetings will be held at the State Capitol at the hour of six o'clock (6:00) P.M., except the fourth Tuesday, which meeting will be at twelve o'clock (12:00) P.M., unless notice indicates otherwise in the manner provided by statute.
+Meetings will be held at Boise City Hall in the Council Chambers at the hour of six o'clock (6:00) P.M., except the fourth Tuesday, which meeting will be at twelve o'clock (12:00) P.M., unless notice indicates otherwise in the manner provided by statute.
 A special meeting of the Council may be called at any time by the Mayor or a majority of the members of the Council in the manner provided by Statute.

 COMMUNICATIONS DURING THE MEETING

 The presiding officer shall announce at each meeting of the Council the business in order agreeable to the rules, and no business shall be taken up or considered until the class to which it belongs shall be declared in order; provided, that communications from the Mayor may be read at any time.